microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

   **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).

-# Onboarding Azure Arc Machines on Azure Security Center
+# Onboarding Azure Security Center

 * Data collected by Security Center is stored in a Log Analytics workspace, you can either use the default one created by ASC or a custom one created by you.
 If you want to create a dedicated workspace, you can automate the deployment by editing the ARM template [parameters file](../securitycenter/arm/log_analytics-template.parameters.json), provide a name and location for your workspace:

     ![](../img/securitycenter/03.png)

-To deploy the ARM template, navigate to the [deployment folder](../securitycenter/arm) and run the below command:
+* To deploy the ARM template, navigate to the [deployment folder](../securitycenter/arm) and run the below command:

   ```bash
     az deployment group create --resource-group <Name of the Azure Resource Group> \